Updated in April 2026

 What is the Bitcoin Block Reward in 2026?

 In 2026, the Bitcoin block reward remains 3.125 BTC per block, a level set by the April 2024 halving.
 This reward structure is not influenced by market conditions or miner behavior.
-It is enforced directly by Bitcoin’s protocol and will remain unchanged until the next scheduled halving around 2028.
+It is enforced directly by Bitcoin's protocol and will remain unchanged until the next scheduled halving in April 2028.

-At this stage in Bitcoin’s lifecycle, block rewards contribute a steadily shrinking share of total miner revenue.
+At this stage in Bitcoin's lifecycle, the network's daily issuance rate stands at approximately 450 new Bitcoins.
+Block rewards contribute a steadily shrinking share of total miner revenue.
 As issuance declines, the economic model of mining increasingly relies on transaction fees, especially during periods of high on-chain activity.
 This transition is a deliberate design choice, ensuring that Bitcoin can remain secure even as new coin issuance approaches zero over time.

 This stage marks a structural shift in Bitcoin's supply dynamics.
 New coins entering circulation have a diminishing impact on overall supply, while long-term holders and dormant wallets play a larger role in shaping effective market liquidity.
 As a result, supply-side pressure becomes increasingly predictable and transparent.

-In 2025, only around 1.3 to 1.5 million BTC remain to be mined before reaching Bitcoin’s hard cap of 21 million.
-This means more than 93 percent of the total supply has already been issued.
+As of 2026, less than 987,000 BTC remain to be mined before reaching Bitcoin's hard cap of 21 million.
+This means over 95% of the total supply has already been issued.

-Because future issuance is spread over decades, the remaining supply enters the market at a very slow and predictable rate.
-This reinforces Bitcoin’s scarcity narrative and reduces uncertainty around monetary expansion, a feature that differentiates Bitcoin from inflationary monetary systems.
+Because future issuance is spread over more than a century, the remaining supply enters the market at a very slow and predictable rate.
+This reinforces Bitcoin's scarcity narrative and reduces uncertainty around monetary expansion, a feature that differentiates Bitcoin from inflationary monetary systems.

 Is Bitcoin Mining Still Profitable in 2026?

 For smaller or less optimized miners, profitability can fluctuate significantly with energy prices and network difficulty.
+Mining difficulty is currently in a downward adjustment cycle, with a projected level of approximately 131.51 T as of April 2026, following a 7.76% difficulty drop in March.
 As a result, mining increasingly favors scale, long-term planning, and strategic energy sourcing rather than short-term speculation.

 What Are the Different Types of Bitcoin Mining?